nbowling/myBlog/content/forfun/index.md

   attr="-- Unknown"
 >}}

 Sadly, ill health and arthritis have largely put paid to that now, so I am developing my skills in photography, art and IT.
 I also enjoy the occasional flight using [DCS World](https://www.digitalcombatsimulator.com/en/), a powerful PC based flight simulator.
-But last but far from least my beautiful wife Hilly who has been my rock and inspiration for 30+ years now.
+But last and far from least, my beautiful wife Hilly who has been my rock and inspiration for 30+ years now.

 {{< figure
-  src="meregill.jpg"
+  src="hilly.jpg"
   caption="My wife Hilly on Clachtoll Beach near Lochinver - Scotland" attr="-- Nick Bowling"
 >}}